Is John Turturro leaving Severance?

 John Turturro in "Severance," now streaming on Apple TV+. | Severance

-It's quite a plot twist, and normally I would just wait to see what happens to Irving next week.
-But John Turturro has said some things that make me wonder if this isn't the end for Irving.
+So is that it for Irving's time on the show?
+A while back, John Turturro said some things that make me feel like it is.
 “I didn’t like being in that office—the light there drove me insane,” he shared before the second season aired.
 “I did my second go round, but I feel like I’ve had a full meal.”

-At the least, this makes it sounds like Turturro will not return for the show's third season, whenever that comes around.
+This makes it sounds like Turturro will not return for the show's third season, whenever that comes around.
 We don't know quite how long Severance will last, but it sounds like the showrunners have plans that go beyond this second season.
-I wouldn't be surprised if Irving was written out of the story sometime this year.
+"The After Hours" feels like a good exit for Irving.
+I'll miss him, but at least he survived and went out with his dignity (and his dog) intact.

 To stay up to date on everything fantasy, science fiction, and WiC, follow our all-encompassing Facebook page and Twitter account, sign up for our exclusive newsletter and check out our YouTube channel.